3MAH/fedoo/docs/Install.rst

       Use this if you need PETSc's iterative solvers or MPI parallelism.

     * `Scikit-umfpack <https://scikit-umfpack.github.io/scikit-umfpack/>`_
+      optional fallback to ``python-mumps``.
+Detected automatically if installed, useful in very specific cases (e.g. very small problems, or as a serial backup).
+Not included in ``[solver]`` extras because its install can be tricky on some platforms; install it manually if you need it.

 To be able to launch the fedoo viewer, the module `pyvistaqt <https://qtdocs.pyvista.org/>`_ is also required.